An In-Depth Look at Amazon.com Inc.'s (AMZN) Stock Performance

 UBS gave a rating of “Buy” to AMZN, setting the target price at $118 in the report published on January 25th of the current year.

-During the last 5 trading sessions, AMZN fell by -0.83%, which changed the moving average for the period of 200-days by -20.22% in comparison to the 20-day moving average, which settled at $95.39.
-In addition, Amazon.com Inc. saw 16.82% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, AMZN rose by +5.26%, which changed the moving average for the period of 200-days by +0.96% in comparison to the 20-day moving average, which settled at $97.07.
+In addition, Amazon.com Inc. saw 22.96% in overturn over a single year, with a tendency to cut further gains.

 Insider Trading